How Investors Filter Startups That Match Their Fundraising Strategy

 Criteria Investors Use to Filter Startups

-Filtering isn’t random; it’s the product of hard-won experience, repeatable frameworks, and careful deliberation.
+Filtering isn’t random; it’s how investors filter startups using hard-won experience, repeatable frameworks, and careful deliberation.
 Here are the main criteria:

 • Founder-market fit: Does the team have unique insights, firsthand problem experience, or proven domain knowledge?